jfricano/StreamOtter/docs/IMPLEMENTATION_HANDOFF.md

 ## What is here today

-V1 slices 1–4 are implemented and tested; the public home site and hosted demo (the next milestone) are not started.
+V1 slices 1–4 are implemented and tested; the public home site and live demo are a separate project that uses the published packages.
 [IMPLEMENTATION_STATUS.md](./IMPLEMENTATION_STATUS.md) is the current record of what exists, the commands that verify it, the actual results, and the known limitations.
 In brief:

 - `packages/contracts`, `packages/gateway`, `packages/client`, `packages/cli`: the shared contracts, gateway (fixture and KafkaJS sources, synchronization, Socket.IO transport, development management API), browser SDK, and CLI with the TypeScript generator.
 - `apps/workbench`: the local workbench served by `streamotter dev`.